FreifunkMD/jool-docker/README.md

 - (GNU)tar
 - cloned [repository](https://github.com/Jasper-Ben/jool-docker)

 The installation itself is as simple as changing the variable JOOL_VERSION in the install.sh file to ones desire (for current versions see [here](https://www.jool.mx/en/download.html)) and running `bash install.sh` as root.
-The script will install the kernel module and build the docker container.
+The script will install the kernel module and pull the docker image.
+If pulling fails for the specified jool version, it will try to build it instead.

 ### Uninstall